Achievable logoAchievable logo

 No false, exaggerated, unwarranted, promissory, or misleading statement or claim

-This one is simple - don’t lie to investors in any way, shape, or form!
-Financial professionals are barred from publishing, circulating, or distributing any communication they know contains an untrue statement of material fact or is otherwise false or misleading.
+This is the core rule: communications must not mislead investors.
+Financial professionals may not publish, circulate, or distribute any communication they know contains an untrue statement of material fact, or that is otherwise false or misleading.

 Definitions